arkaba/DH110-Adam/Assignment 6/README.md

 2. Consistency is pretty bad, theres a 2x2 picture menu, followed by 1 big picture, followed by a 1x4 picture menu, followed by 2 medium pictures, seemingly for no reason.
 3. The figure ground contrast is iffy, the plain white background and the edge of the picture blend together a bit, not awful but a little weird.

 These screenshots demonstrate in order, the home page, selection menu, and recipe page.
+Can be found [here](https://www.figma.com/file/ZQqwfIRm9mdcOKWQ9NIAuR/UI-Prototype?node-id=0%3A1)

 ## Screen Designs